“When we forgive, we get new emotions” - Omni

 THANK YOU!!!

 This book was brought to life through the contributions of our Kickstarter backers.
-Compass Dance Publishing would like to particularly thank the following contributors:
+Compass Dance Publishing would like to thank the following contributors:

 • Amy Suhumskie